-Fitbit's companion smartphone app, whether that's for Android, iOS or Windows (no, we didn't forget about you) is a big reason why we continue to recommend it among our best fitness trackers to own.
+The Fitbit companion smartphone app, whether you're using it through Android, iOS or Windows (no, we didn't forget about you) is a big reason why we continue to recommend it among our best fitness trackers.

-If you yearn for more data and insight, though, then there's also a healthy amount of third-party app support to make that happen.
-What does that mean exactly?
-Well, it means you can link the Fitbit app to a series of other apps, whether they are dedicated running apps or ones for counting calories, to exchange data.
-The idea is that you can then get a more comprehensive view of your daily health.
+But if you yearn for more data and insight, there's also a healthy amount of third-party app support to make that happen.
+You can link your Fitbit to a number of other apps, whether they are dedicated running apps, calorie counters or step challenge games.

 You can leave the step tracking to your Fitbit, so there's no need to manually add in activity tracking.
 The MyFitnessPal app also takes data related to how many calories you are on track to burn by the end of the day and updates your calorie goal to make sure you keep on track of your target weight loss (or gain).

 If you have more than one Fitbit wearer in the house, there's the option to allocate multiple Fitbit accounts to different profiles in your Amazon Household.
-We like.
+We like it a lot.

 FitStar & FitStar Yoga